codeitamarjr/Y3S1PythonDjangoCA1CA2/readme.md

 # Django Project

 This is an assessment mini-project of Back-End Web Development as part of a BSc in Computing at Dorset College.
-11/2022
+11/2022 On the update, I added the unit tests of URL and Models, to test if the views works and if the models are working as well.

 ## Features